[started 17/04/2007, last update 13/11/2018

 Chuck Norris was first choice as commentator, but despite his close connections to Brazilian jiu jitsu, he was not convinced the event would go ahead.
 So instead, kickboxing and point-fighting legend Bill ‘Superfoot’ Wallace took the job, supported by another successful kickboxer, Kathy Long, with NFL Hall of Famer Jim Brown completing the core line-up.
 Unfortunately, Wallace had no previous experience behind a microphone, revealed immediately as he began the event with a loud belch.
 The mistakes continued throughout the night, calling post-fight interviewer Brian Kilmeade ‘Kilmore’, the name of the event the Ultimate Fighting ‘Challenge’, repeatedly mispronouncing the name of competitor Teila Tuli, renaming announcer Rich Goins ‘Ron Goins’ and referring to ‘the ropes’ on several occasions, despite their absence from the Octagon design.

 The only informed member of the commentary team was the smooth Rod Machado, a Royce Gracie student, who joined Wallace at the commentators table later in the event to lend some technical knowledge to Gracie’s fight.
 Machado increased the statistic from the Playboy article, remarking at around 35 minutes into the broadcast that “95% of the fights, according to PD (police department) studies, end up on the ground”.
 Unlike Wallace, Machado was an experienced speaker, normally better known for his expertise on flying planes rather than Brazilian jiu jitsu.
-He had been an flight instructor since 1973, and a teacher at numerous flight revalidation clinics and safety seminars from 1977 onwards.
+He had been a flight instructor since 1973, and a teacher at numerous flight revalidation clinics and safety seminars from 1977 onwards.
 After the UFC, he continued to be a major voice in the flight industry, with columns in specialist magazines - see his site here.

 UFC I began with a preliminary fight to determine the alternate, which didn't make it to the later tape release.
 Jason DeLucia defeated Trent Jenkins with a rear naked choke: DeLucia would enter the main draw in UFC II.
 He did not feature in UFC I, as unlike subsequent UFCs, no-one pulled out.
 There were several fighters who were sufficiently injured to have done so, but all the competitors fought on regardless, most notably Gerard Gordeau.

-Gordeau had a legitimate martial arts record, one of the few men in the tournament who actually looked like a professional fighter with sharp kicks and punches.
+Gordeau had a legitimate martial arts record, one of the few men in the tournament who actually looked like a professional fighter, replete with sharp kicks and punches.
 He had been Dutch Karate Champion from 1978 to 1985, European Savate Champion from 1988 to 1991 and a World Savate Champion in 1992, with an overall competitive record of 27-4.
 On top of that, Gordeau also had plenty of experience as a bodyguard and bouncer at illegal raves and the underground porn business.
 Upon entering the ring, some later claimed that it appeared this tall, blonde, tattooed fighter was making a Nazi salute, but it was in fact a traditional part of Savate.
 As discussed here, the Nazi link was dubious, especially given Gordeau's Jewish background.

 His first opponent was the 410lbs Teila Tuli, a sumo wrestler from Samoa.
 According to the Rocky Mountain News, Tuli won the national junior sumo championship during his first year in Japan (where he was known as Takamikuni), then went on to reach the Makushita class.
 He also had a bad boy reputation, allegedly laying waste to a number of Japanese policemen outside a bar after it ran out of beer.